thruflo/ntorque/README.md

 Returns a JSON data dict with status information about a task.

-### `POST /task/:id/push`
+#### `POST /task/:id/push`

-Pushes a task onto the redis notification channel to be aquired and performed.
+Pushes a task onto the redis notification channel to be consumed, aquired and performed.
 You should *not* normally need to use this.
 It's exposed as an optimisation for [hybrid][] integrations.

 [hybrid]: https://github.com/thruflo/ntorque/blob/master/src/ntorque/client.py